 Dipsticks detect protein by production of color with an indicator dye, Bromphenol blue, which is most sensitive to albumin but detects globulins and Bence-Jones protein poorly.
 Precipitation by heat is a better semiquantitative method, but overall, it is not a highly sensitive test.
 The sulfosalicylic acid test is a more sensitive precipitation test.
 It can detect albumin, globulins, and Bence-Jones protein at low concentrations.

-.
+Glucose: Less than 0.1% of glucose normally filtered by the glomerulus appears in urine (below 130mg/24 hours).
+Glycosuria (excess sugar in urine) generally means diabetes mellitus.
 Dipsticks employing the glucose oxidase reaction for screening are specific for glucos glucose but can miss other reducing sugars such as galactose and fructose.
-For this reason, most newborn and infant urines are routinely screened for reducing sugars by methods other than glucose oxidase (such as the Clinitest, a modified Benedict's copper
+For this reason, most newborn and infant urines are routinely screened for reducing sugars by methods other than glucose oxidase (such as the Clinitest, a modified Benedict's copper reduction test).

 A sample of well-mixed urine (usually 10-15ml) is centrifuged in a test tube at relatively low speed (about 2-3,000rpm) for 5-10 minutes until a moderately cohesive button is produced at the bottom of the tube.
 The supernate is decanted and a volume of 0.2 to 0.5ml is left inside the tube.
 The sediment is resuspended in the remaining supernate by flicking the bottom of the tube several times.
 A drop of resuspended sediment is poured onto a glass slide and coverslipped.